greencardigan/TC4-shield/RoastLoggerTC4/trunk/RoastLoggerTC4/README.txt

  - additional options provided for PWM time base for heater and fan
  - turn heater and fan off by default at program start
  - allow mapping of physical ADC channels (0-3) to logical channels (1-4)
+ - round output values for heater, fan to nearest 5%
+ - now supports LCDapter if attached
+ - enabled use of buttons on LCDapter in (only) standalone mode: button 1: bean load (resets timer, turns on LED 1) button 2: first crack (turns on LED 2) button 3: second crack (turns on LED 3) button 4: eject (turns off all LED's)
+ - increased damping on ambient temperature values to reduce noise

 RoastLoggerTC4 version 0.7  25 April 2012 by Jim Gallt